unfetter-discover/unfetter-insight/README.md

 $ docker-compose up
 ```

-Now your unfetter-insight instance is ready and running at `http://localhost:8080`
+Now your unfetter-insight instance is up and running at `http://localhost:8080`

 Usage(Babelfish Package)
 -----------------------------------